demasylabs/Point-Of-Sale/README.md

-# Point-Of-Sale
+# Point Of Sale | By Demasy
-Point of Sale Sample Schema for traning
+Oracle Database Sample Schema for training purpose ONLY